atinm/clover-online-orders/readme.md

 [Connections cafe & catering](https://connectionscafecatering.com/)

 Some websites we built, other websites were built by the merchant themselves or developers they hired.

 ## Installation

 Here is what you need to do:

-1. Install the app by Zaytech called “[Smart Online Order + Wordpress](https://www.clover.com/appmarket/apps/6MWGRRXJD5HMW?clientCountry=US )” to your Clover POS - Clover Station, Clover Mini, etc.
+1. Clone this repository on a local machine.
-2. Install this Plugin - From Wordpress Plugin - search "Clover" or "Smart Online Order"
+2. Install this Plugin - Upload via FTP/File Editor into website /home/wp-content/plugins/ and add clover-online-orders
 3. Enter the Api-Key in the Smart Online Order Plugin in Wordpress.
 The Api Key is found by going to Clover.com and opening Smart Online Order-Wordpress
 4. Then enter Api Key and press save.
 Import Your Inventory by pressing import inventory in the Smart Online Order Wordpress Plugin - You can also Search Youtube for "Smart Online Order" for tutorials
 5. A new page is automatically created for you.
 Just put /store after your domain name to see the Online Order page.
 For example: If your website name is mysushi.com enter mysushi.com/store to see the online order page